 Once a week, we have a cookout for the entire camp on the hill overlooking the mountains.
 The outdoor barbeque is also the location for our breakfast cookouts, which rotate from division to division throughout the summer.
 Candy and other light snacks are available from the canteen during the day or evenings as scheduled by division.
 A light snack is provided in the evenings.

 What about the kids with food allergies or intolerances?

 Camp Starlight has led the way in the camping industry by accommodating the dietary needs of virtually all other campers with food allergies such as gluten, dairy, egg, soy, and more.
 We do not serve peanut butter on our campus.
 Although it is impossible to guarantee that camp can be fully peanut or nut free due to manufacturing processes and labeling, we are striving to ensure that we are as close to peanut-free as possible and have peanut butter alternatives available at every meal.
 Additionally, gluten free and vegetarian options are available at all meals.

 What about dress and personal appearance?

 Staff members are required to wear a staff shirt each day.
 Seven of these shirts are provided free of charge during orientation.
 Staff members are also required to wear socks and sneakers or closed-toe rubber soled shoes appropriate for participation in a variety of physical activities.
 Flip-flops, sandals, and open-toed shoes may only be worn by waterfront staff.
 We work very hard at Camp Starlight to minimize the emphasis placed on personal appearance.
-Therefore, piercings and tattoos should be discreet, and nails should be a reasonable length.
-Hair color and makeup should be natural in appearance.

 How will I get to camp and who pays for it?